gummikana/NoMoreMoney/rules.md

 Loan Cards
 ----------

-These represent the loans a player owes to other players.
+These represent the loans that players owe to other players.

 Crash Track
 -----------

 This card is used to keep track of the number of crashes and when the game ends.
-It has two sides: one for the short game (0 to 4 crashes) and one for the long game (0 to 5 crashes).
+It has two sides: one for the short game (up to 4 crashes) and one for the long game (up to 5 crashes).
 This card is also used to keep track of the current Market Instability.

 Gold
 ----

-The wooden pieces are single gold piece.
-The circular 3x gold tokens can be used mark 3 single gold pieces.
-Gold pieces are considered unlimited, so if you run out of them improvise.
+The yellow wooden pieces represent gold pieces.
+The circular 3x gold tokens can be used to represent 3 gold pieces.
+Gold pieces are considered to be unlimited, so if you run out of them, improvise.

 Screens
 -------